devsapp/fc/docs/en/command/nas.md

 #### Lowest level of permissions

 When you run a command, you need to detect, deploy, and invoke helper functions.
+If nasConfig is set to `auto` when you run `nas init`, you must create resources related to nas.
 The following permissions are required:

 **System policy**: `AliyunNasReadOnlyAccess`